 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
 Our goal is to be an objective, third-party resource for everything life insurance related.
 We update our site regularly, and all content is reviewed by life insurance experts.

 Shopping for term life insurance online can take a small leap of faith.
-After all, you really don’t know much about the companies you’re working with online.
+After all, you don’t know much about the companies you’re working with online.
 Sure, they all have an ‘About Us’ page on their website.
-But what does that really tell you about the company?
+But what does that tell you about the company?
 Are they who they say they are?
-Will they look out for your best interests, or their own?
+Will they look out for your best interests or their own?

 Dictionary.com defines trust as reliance on the integrity, strength, ability, surety, etc. of a person or thing; confidence.
 What comes to mind when you think of trust?
-Perhaps it’s a specific person such as a family member or a good friend.
+Perhaps it’s a particular person such as a family member or a good friend.
 Or maybe it’s more general like a doctor or religious figure.
 But what about in today’s business world?
 For many businesses, trust seems to be a fleeting concept.
 And people are starting to take notice.
 According to a new poll by the Gallup Organization, Americans give low honesty ratings to many professions.
-Take a look at how people view some of them.

 The truth is there is no simple answer.
 But there are some important things you can look for when choosing a company to work with.

 How Long has the Company Been in Business (and Online)?

 Experienced life insurance brokers know how life insurance companies operate.
 They have helped thousands of people buy term life insurance online.
 This is especially important if you have specific circumstances such as medical conditions, travel requirements or a hazardous activity or occupation.
 Chances are good the broker has worked with many people in a similar situation and can find the right life insurance company for you to apply with.